terrimporter/MetaWorks/README.md

 ## Pipeline details

-Instructions for installing and using conda are available in the Implementation Notes (Anaconda, 2016).

-If you are comfortable reading Python code, read through the snakefile to see how the pipeline runs as well as which programs and versions are used (Koster and Rahmann, 2012).
-Otherwise you can just list all the programs in the conda environment if you would like to see which program versions have been installed, see [Implementation notes](#implementation-notes).

 Raw paired-end reads are merged using SEQPREP v1.3.2 from bioconda (St. John, 2016).
 This step looks for a minimum Phred quality score of 20 in the overlap region, requires at least a 25bp overlap.

 Primers are trimmed in two steps using CUTADAPT v2.6 from bioconda (Martin, 2011).
 This step looks for a minimum Phred quality score of at least 20 at the ends, the forward primer is trimmed first based on its sequence, no more than 3 N's allowed, trimmed reads need to be at least 150 bp, untrimmed reads are discarded.
 The output from the first step, is used as input for the second step.
 This step looks for a minimum Phred quality score of at least 20 at the ends, the reverse primer is trimmed based on its sequence, no more than 3 N's allowed, trimmed reads need to be at least 150 bp, untrimmed reads are discarded.